-Development proposals for residential development on unidentified sites within the defined built-up area of Lower Beeding will be supported where proposals:
+Development proposals for residential development on unidentified sites within the defined built-up area of Lower Beeding will be supported where they:

 - 1. Are proportionate in scale and relate positively to the character of the area. - 2.
 Ensure the design is in keeping with the character of the area; and - 3.
+Avoid unacceptable harm to the amenity of the existing dwelling and nearby properties. - 4.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.

-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 19: Water Neutrality.